ipesek/jsxgraphbook/src/basic_objects.md

 <script type="text/javascript" src="files/jsxgraphcore.js"></script>
 # Using basic objects
+{lang=EN}
 Points are one of the most basic objects in JSXGraph.
 In this example we will draw a point on a drawing board.
+{/lang}

+{lang=SI}
+Points are one of the most basic objects in JSXGraph.
+In this example we will draw a point on a drawing board.
+{/lang}

+{lang=CZ}
+Points are one of the most basic objects in JSXGraph.
+In this example we will draw a point on a drawing board.
+{/lang}
 ```JS
 var p = board.create('point',[-3,1]);
 ```